 The factors affecting HVAC Design should be considered from the outset.
 This sounds simple enough but is often not properly thought out.
-It leads to changes through the building process which causes costly variations.
+It may lead to changes through the building process which causes costly variations.
 Therefore, put some time and effort into thinking this through as the first step.

 If you choose an all-electric home, then it is most important that your home is efficiently designed.

 Ensure your energy rating is at least 6 Stars or possibly 7+ Stars with good design choices.
-This will give you lower heating and cooling needs enabling lower powered inverter heat pumps or air conditioners to be used effectively, powered largely by your solar power.
+This demonstrates good thermal performance and low heat load.

-Solar power is a good example of changing thinking and revision of needs.
-Pricing has come down whilst performance has gone up.
+The price of solar panels and batteries have come down over recent years whilst performance has gone up.
 Hence, solar power has become cost-effective and affordable.
 In fact, a quarter of Australia’s 9 million homes in 2020 now have solar power.

 Store your daytime heating or cooling in the thermal mass of your home.
 This is important if you live in a southern or inland Australian location like Victoria or Tasmania because these climates have large temperature swings (diurnal range) between day and night.
 In winter, useful heating energy is absorbed into your home’s thermal mass by day and released at night.